MSD-LIVE/template-project-jupyter-notebook/README.md

    ```

 ## Project notebook Docker Images
-1. Your repo's dev branch builds the image and tags it with 'dev' the main branch tags the image with 'latest'
+1. Your repo's dev branch builds the image and tags it with 'dev', the main branch tags the image with 'latest'
 1. After the initial build go to MSD-LIVE's [packages in github](https://github.com/orgs/MSD-LIVE/packages) click on your package, click on settings to the right, scroll to the bottom of the settings page and make sure the 'package visibility' is set to public (the notebook will fail to launch from MSD-LIVE's services if not set)

 ## Notebook customizations

-Here are some way to add specific behaviors for notebook containers.
+Here are some ways to add specific behaviors for notebook containers.
 Note these are advanced use cases and not necessary for most deployments.

 1. Project notebook deployments can include a plugin to implement custom behaviors such as copying the input folder to the user's home folder because it cannot be read-only.
 [Here](https://github.com/MSD-LIVE/jupyter-notebook-statemodify) is an exmple of this behavior but is essentially these steps:
    1. Dockerfile needs to copy in and install the extension: